gvwilson/sensibleadventures/wrestler/wrestler.md

 *"I do not know.
 He is no bigger than I was at twelve summers."*

+*"Do not underestimate him.
-*"A knife does not have to be big to be deadly."
+A knife does not have to be big to be deadly."
 The night is a dark shell
 flecked here and there with stars like chips of ice.
 An elk bleats somewhere in the distance.